pyro-kinetics/pyrokinetics/docs/developer_guide/contributing_guide.rst

 -------------------

-When you're ready or need feedback on your code, open a Pull Request (PR) so that the pyrokinetics developers can give feedback and eventually include your suggested code into the ``unstable`` branch.
+When you're ready or need feedback on your code, open a Pull Request (PR) so that the pyrokinetics developers can give feedback and eventually include your suggested code into the ``main`` branch.
 `Pull requests (PRs) on GitHub <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests>`_ are the mechanism for contributing to pyrokinetics's code and documentation.